A&E facing serious problem, health minister admits

 In recent months reports have emerged of hospitals setting up temporary waiting areas in car parks and storerooms to cope with queues.

-Ambulances have also been forced to wait to drop off patients.'Market failure'
+Ambulances have also been forced to wait to drop off patients.

 The situation prompted the Care Quality Commission to issue a stark warning about the future of A&E.